tenderlove/our_pc/README.md

 * Core implementation is pure Ruby

-* Uses plain old Ruby IO objects, so server/client side timeouts can be provided to varios IO calls
+* Uses plain old Ruby IO objects, so server/client side timeouts can be provided to various IO calls

 * MIT licensed